What is CIPRAC?

 How are CIP Projects Implemented?

 Most CIP projects originate in client departments as infrastructure needs.
-Once the project is part of the CIP, in most cases, the Public Works Department manages the planning, design, and construction of the project, including
+Once the project is part of the CIP, in most cases, the Engineering & Capital Projects Department manages the planning, design, and construction of the project, including:

 - Project Initiation/Development